-An extreme oversimplification of the American health care industry might divide it into three groups: medical products, health insurance, and healthcare providers.
-The first group includes pharmaceutical companies, medical device manufacturers, and companies that manufacture, market, and sell the vast array of medical supplies.
+An extreme oversimplification of the American healthcare industry might divide it into three groups: medical products, health insurance, and healthcare providers.
+The first group includes pharmaceutical companies, medical device manufacturers, and companies that manufacture, market, and sell a vast array of medical supplies.
 The U.S. Food and Drug Administration (FDA) regulates many of these companies, prohibiting them from making specific claims about their products without obtaining prior approval or including various disclaimers.
 This should be familiar to anyone who has seen television commercials for prescription drugs.
-The FDA does not regulate over-the-counter medications, or “alternative” or “supplemental” health care products like vitamins, nutritional supplements, and homeopathic remedies.
+The FDA does not regulate over-the-counter medications, or “alternative” or “supplemental” healthcare products like vitamins, nutritional supplements, and homeopathic remedies.
 These products may be subject to state laws regarding deceptive advertising.

 Medical products, including pharmaceuticals, medical devices, and dietary supplements may be the subject of deceptive, fraudulent, or false advertising.
 The FDA has authority to investigate false or misleading claims about controlled drugs and medical devices.
 The Federal Trade Commission (FTC) and state attorneys general may pursue companies that make deceptive or misleading claims about a medical or health product under false advertising laws.
 Additionally, laws regulating dangerous or defective products may allow consumers injured by a fraudulently marketed drug or medical device to recover damages.